kitman20022002/front-end/front-end/js/this.md

 - In an event, this refers to the element that received the event.
 - Methods like call(), and apply() can refer this to any object.

+## Use case
+- When you needed to the get the current value of this object
+-
 ## Definition
 Is a keyword refers to the object it belongs to